intealls/modp/3rdparty/hvl/README.md

          not count.
 ```
 ##### PLEN entries
-Now follows the playlist: PLEN entries, grouped together (0 is also valid)
+Now follows the playlist: PLEN entries, grouped together (0 is also valid).
 Each entry is 4 bytes (32 bits) long.
 ```
 bits 31-29 (3 bits) = FX2 command (0-7)
 bits 28-26 (3 bits) = FX1 command (0-7)